Muscle Shoals, Alabama: History

-Like other areas along waterways, this was important to indigenous peoples for The area of Muscle Shoals was a part of the historic Cherokee hunting grounds dating to at least the early eighteenth century, if not earlier.
+The area of Muscle Shoals was a part of the historic Cherokee hunting grounds dating to at least the early eighteenth century, if not earlier.
 In the early 18th century, Muscle Shoals was the site of a French trading post.
 In 1783, six prominent North Carolinians (William Blount, Richard Caswell, Griffith Rutherford, John Donelson, Joseph Martin, John Sevier) formed a company for the purposes of establishing a colony at Muscle Shoals.

 Many Cherokee fought against the rebels during the late American Revolutionary War, hoping to expel them from their territories.
 After the Revolution, Cherokee attitudes toward the new U.S. republic were divided, as settlers increasingly encroached on their territory.
 An anti-American faction, dubbed the Chickamauga, separated from more conciliatory Cherokees, and moved into present-day south-central and southeastern Tennessee.
 Most of this band settled along the Chickamauga Creek, from which their name was derived.
 They claimed Muscle Shoals as part of their domain.
 When Anglo-Americans attempted to settle the region in the 1780s and 1790s, the Chickamaugas bitterly resisted them.

-The Upper Creek, residing in what is now north and central Alabama, also resented any European or Euro-American presence in the region.
+The Upper Creek, residing in what became north and central Alabama, also resented any European or Euro-American presence in the region.
 A major incident occurred in 1790, when U.S. President George Washington sent an expedition under Major John Doughty in an attempt to establish a fort and trading post at Muscle Shoals.
 This expedition was nearly annihilated by a Chickamauga and Creek party sent to destroy it, and the administration abandoned the project.
 Meanwhile, Francisco Luis Hector de Carondelet, governor of the Spanish Louisiana, was in conversations with the Indian confederation to establish a fort in 1792.

 Anglo-American settlers in Tennessee continued to agitate for control of this region.
 The site was particularly desirable, as it controlled access to fine cotton-producing land immediately to its south.
 In 1797, John Sevier, the first governor of Tennessee, complained to Andrew Jackson that "The prevention of a settlement at or near the Muscle Shoals is a manifest injury done the whole western country."
 At Sevier's behest, Jackson attempted to persuade Congress and President John Adams to fund a new expedition to take control of the site, but to no avail.